Effective Date: September 25, 2020

 Looker has a dedicated information security function responsible for security and data compliance across the organization.

-Looker protects the Personal Information it collects via the Site or Platform with reasonable and appropriate physical, electronic, and procedural safeguards and has a SOC 2 report.
+Looker protects the Personal Information it collects via the Site or Platform with reasonable and appropriate physical, electronic, and procedural safeguards and has a SOC 2 Type II + HIPAA report and ISO27001 Certification.
 Any sections of the Site or Platform that collect sensitive Personal Information use industry-standard secure socket layer (TLS/SSL) encryption.
+The Looker platform uses AES 256 bit encryption to secure your database connection credentials and cached data stored at rest.
+Plus, TLS 1.2 is used to encrypt network traffic between users' browsers and the Looker platform.
 To take advantage of TLS, your browser must support up-to-date encryption protection, as found in the latest versions of most common browsers, such as Internet Explorer, Mozilla Firefox, Google Chrome, and Safari.
+The Looker data platform provides numerous product features to assist with data management, setup, and processes to help you meet data security and privacy requirements.

 Links To Third-Party Sites